GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/06_advancedRtti.md

 ~~~~~~~~~~~~~

 ## Reflectable fields
-The reflectable field getter/setter signature is similar to the plain field one, only the @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addReflectableField "RTTIType::addReflectableField()" method is used for registration instead.
+The reflectable field getter/setter signature is similar to the plain field one, only the @bs::RTTIType::addReflectableField method is used for registration instead.

 ~~~~~~~~~~~~~{.cpp}
 class MyComponent : public Component